 The novel "Dr. No" was Ian Fleming's follow-up to From Russia with Love (1963).
 The movie scene of Bond getting his Walther is very similar to the corresponding scene in the book.
-When M says that Bond's Beretta "jammed" on him "last job," he was referring to Bond's mission to recover the Spektor (called "Lektor" in the film) decoder.
+When M says that Bond's Beretta jammed on his last job, he was referring to Bond's mission to recover the Spektor (called "Lektor" in the film) decoder.

-The white bikini worn by Ursula Andress in the movie was sold by her at Christie's Auctions in London on 14 February 2001 for 35,000 UK pounds.
-It was purchased by Robert Earl of Planet Hollywood and with commission and tax fees, the total was actually around 41,000 UK pounds.
-Before the auction, the bikini had been estimated to fetch 40,000 UK pounds.
-The bikini top originally was made from an underwire bra sold from a Saks Fifth Avenue in NYC - costume designer Tessa Welborn ordered 3 of the bras, covering them in cotton, and refining the design.
-The belt seen in the film was made from a white webbing army belt with brass fittings and a scabbard.
+The white bikini worn by Ursula Andress in the movie was sold by her at Christie's Auctions in London on February 14, 2001 for £35,000.
+It was purchased by Robert Earl of Planet Hollywood and with commission and tax fees, the total was actually around £41,000.
+Before the auction, the bikini had been estimated to fetch £40,000.
+The bikini top originally was made from an underwire bra sold from a Saks Fifth Avenue in New York City - Costume Designer Tessa Welborn ordered three of the bras, covering them in cotton, and refining the design.
+The belt seen in the film was made from a white webbing Army belt, with brass fittings and a scabbard.
 After the film's release, bikini swimwear sales skyrocketed.

 Product placements, brand integrations and promotional tie-ins seen in the movie included Turnbull & Aser tailoring; Pan Am Airlines; Rolex Watches, James Bond wears a Rolex Submariner; Dom Perignon Champagne; Red Stripe Beer; Black & White Scotch, BOAC Airlines and Smirnoff Vodka including Smirnoff Blue and Smirnoff Red.